-Below we outline some tips on how cloud technology can help improve your small business’ cash flow.
+Here are some tips on how your small business can utilize cloud technology can improve your cash flow.

 In recent years there’s been a massive growth in organizations implementing strategies to move to a completely paperless ecosystem.
-Apart from being much more environmentally friendly, removing the need for physical paper administration saves time and money.
+Apart from being much more environmentally friendly, removing the need for physical paper administration can save your business precious time and money.

 Both Xero and QuickBooks Online enable automated invoicing for recurring invoices, as well as gentle follow up reminders for outstanding invoices.

 You can also go paperless by accepting credit cards or online payments, instead of using cheques.

 It can take several business days for a cheque to clear because the physical piece of paper has to move between the various parties (from your customer to you, from you to your bank, and then from your bank back to your customer’s bank to request payment).
 Cheques are also more expensive due to the handling fee associated with it.